Following are a select group of leaders who will be joining us in Montréal:

 McKinsey & Company

-Prior to joining McKinsey, Ms. Peloquin worked in the Office of the Chairman of the New York Metropolitan Transportation Authority (MTA).
-She holds an MBA from Stanford and a bachelor’s degree in business from the University of Minnesota.
+- Building a transportation investment strategy for a five-, ten-, and twenty-year horizon for a state’s surface transportation network by defining and translating objectives into integrated investments Prior to rejoining McKinsey, Shannon worked in the Office of the Chairman of the New York Metropolitan Transportation Authority.
 Outside of McKinsey, Shannon serves on the University of Minnesota’s Carlson School of Management Undergraduate advisory board as well as the San Francisco Center for Economic Development.